ang-zeyu/infisearch/docs/src/search_configuration_styling.md

 ## Styling the Fullscreen UI Input Button

-Morsels adopts a minimally invasive approach to styling your `<input>` element (except for the one that comes with the fullscreen UI), leaving this to your individual site's styling.
+InfiSearch adopts a minimally invasive approach to styling your `<input>` element (except for the one that comes with the fullscreen UI), leaving this to your individual site's styling.

 For accessibility, however, some minimal styling is applied when using the [fullscreen UI](./search_configuration.md#ui-mode) to convey the intention of a button (which opens the fullscreen UI).
 This is limited to:
 - A `background` & `box-shadow` & `color` application on *focus*

-  These are applied with a `!important` modifier as they are key to conveying keyboard focus, but are also overridable easily with Morsels' css variables.
+  These are applied with a `!important` modifier as they are key to conveying keyboard focus, but are also overridable easily with InfiSearch' css variables.
 - `cursor: pointer` application on *hover*

 Accessibility labels and roles are also automatically set.